Collision Avoidance Maneuver Optimization with a Multiple-Impulse Convex Formulation: Collision Avoidance Maneuver Design

 \section{Collision Avoidance Maneuver Design}

-The details of \gls{cam} design algorithm for multiple-impulse maneuvers is presented.
-Before framing it as a successive convexification problem, a general \gls{nlp} formulation is described to provide the general setting on which the successive convexification is introduced.
+The details of the \gls{cam} design algorithm for multiple-impulse maneuvers is presented.
+Before framing it as a successive convexification problem, a general \gls{nlp} formulation is described to provide the general setting.